justinhj/justinhj.github.io/_posts/2017-10-11-hacker-news-api-3.md

 and this is not available in a scala.js version, I needed to replace it.
 Fortunately Javascript comes with the functionality needed to make requests to a a http endpoint.
 This is exposed to the Ajax library in scala.js.
 So removing the scalaj library and replacing the calls with Ajax was all that was needed.

-You can see that this is very simple in the source file `HNFetch.hs`
+You can see the implementation for this in the source file `HNFetch.scala`

 ```
  def hnRequest[T](url: String)(implicit r: Reader[T]) : Future[Either[String, T]]